pydantic/pydantic/docs/visual_studio_code.md

 You should use the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) extension for VS Code.
 It is the recommended, next-generation, official VS Code plug-in for Python.

-Make sure you install and enable it in your editor.
+Pylance is installed as part of the [Python Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) by default, so it should probably just work.
+Otherwise, you can double check it's installed and enabled in your editor.

 ### Configure your environment